Associate Curator (Research Coordinator)

 My doctoral thesis is entitled Imperial Avatars: Art, India and the Prince of Wales 1875-6.
 It explores the work of the artists and photographers who accompanied the Prince of Wales (later Edward VII) on his royal tour of India in the late nineteenth-century.
 My research interests continue to focus on the art and visual culture associated with the British Empire in the nineteenth century (particularly in Australia, India and Canada); royal portraiture; artist-reporters working for the illustrated press; the relationship between mass media and portraiture, and the transnational exchange of the British portrait.

-‘The Imperial Avatar in the Imagined Landscape: the Virtual Dynamics of Pictorial Reportage and the Prince of Wales’s Tour of India in 1875-6’ in Virtual Victorians: Networks, Connections, Technologies, Veronica Alfano and Andrew Stauffer (eds), Palgrave Macmillan, (forthcoming 2014).
+‘The Imperial Avatar in the Imagined Landscape: The Virtual Dynamics of the Prince of Wales’s Tour of India in 1875-6’ in Virtual Victorians: Networks, Connections, Technologies, Veronica Alfano and Andrew Stauffer (eds), Palgrave Macmillan, 2015.

-'One Common Hero: Gordon of Khartoum – the imperial icon in a colonial context' to be published online along with other conference papers from the British Empire and Visual Culture Symposium on the Australian Centre, University of Melbourne website (Forthcoming 2014).
+'One Common Hero: Gordon of Khartoum – the imperial icon in a colonial context' to be published online along with other conference papers from the British Empire and Visual Culture Symposium on the Australian Centre, University of Melbourne website (Forthcoming).